 I have tried various different models in the past and settled with SIGVAL finally.
 It is a versatile piece of equipment that includes three different steel nozzles.
 You can produce sticks, single or double strips as you like.
 Capacity wise, it can hold up to 1.5 pounds of marinated meat, which is exceptional when compared to most other brands.
 In general, even a jerky gun with one-pound tube capacity is considered quite large.
 Keep in mind that you can shoot the jerky directly on the trays of your food dehydrator or electric smoker.

 This kit comes with a complete cleaning package that will help you out tremendously when making jerky from bear meat.
 You can take advantage of the two precise cleaners to take out any stuck particles.
 The tube and all stainless-steel parts are all dishwasher safe.
 However, the main mechanism should be hand washed with regular soap and warm water.

 After you prepared your meat, it is time to create your marinade.
 Just mix all the remaining ingredients in a large bowl.
 Mix them thoroughly until their flavor comes together.
 When this happens, you can already add the bear strips and mix it well with the marinade, too.

-Once the refrigeration period is over, you can already take out the meat from the marinade.
+Once the refrigeration period is over, you can take out the meat from the marinade.
 However, you should not rinse.
 Instead, let it air dry on baking racks for at least an hour.
-If you want to add extra flavor to the meat, you can garnish them with black pepper.
+If you want to add extra flavor to the meat, you can garnish it with black pepper.